 Whisky fans travel the world to drink the popular potent potable, but Nashville natives only have to drive to the nearest watering hole to drink locally-produced world-class whiskey.
 Tennessee distillers like George Dickel and Jack Daniel’s use sugar maple charcoal in a special Lincoln County Process to create the state’s liquid gold.

 You can drink Tennessee whiskey at bars and restaurants all over Nashville.
 Feel free to drink it neat or add a mixer like cola or ginger ale.
-For the full experience, you can take a VIP Jack Daniel’s tour with a whisky tasting and lunch.

 Where to Drink Tennessee Whiskey in Nashville

 Plan Your Nashville Trip